 Frequently Asked Questions

 First, check the fuse for the power windows.
-If the fuse has blown it is very likely that either the window motor or the window regulator are defective.
+If the fuse has blown, it is very likely that either the window motor or the window regulator is defective.
 It is also possible that the window switch on your Hyundai is defective and needs to be replaced.

-Window regulator motor is located inside the door of your Hyundai.
+The window regulator motor is located inside the door of your Hyundai.
 It is the motor that makes the window move up and down.
 It can cost between $60 and $150 when purchased at the Hyundai dealer.
-Exact aftermarket or even genuine window regulator can be purchased online.
+Exact aftermarket or even a genuine window regulator can be purchased online.

 Yes.
-This can be a sign of the window motor brushing being near the end of their useful life.
+This can be a sign of the window motor brushing being near the end of its useful life.